-AMUN requests each delegation submit a position paper to the Conference, covering each Committee on which it is seated, no later than 25 October.
-These papers should be no more than one-half page on each topic that is covered in the Committee.
-All delegations should submit a paper covering the Concurrent General Assembly Plenary and each of the four General Assembly Committees, including both topics for each Committee.
-Delegations represented on ECOSOC should also include the two main topics of discussion for that Council.
-Delegations represented on the Commission on Narcotic Drugs (CND) should also include the two topics of discussion for the Commission.
-Delegations represented on the Economic and Social Commission for Western Asia (ESCWA) should also include the two topics of discussion for the Commission.
-Delegations represented on the Security Council or Historical Security Councils should choose up to three topics they think are the most important for their respective Council to discuss and include these in their position paper.
-If a delegation chooses to place a Representative on the United Nations Human Settlements Programme (UN-Habitat), a section for that Committee should also be included.
+AMUN requests each delegation submit a position paper to the conference, covering each committee on which it is seated, no later than 25 October.
+These papers should be no more than one-half page on each topic covered in the committee.
+All delegations should submit a paper covering the Concurrent General Assembly Plenary and each of the four General Assembly Committees, including both topics for each committee.
+Delegations represented on the Human Rights Council (HRC) should also include the two topics of discussion for the council.
+Delegations represented on the Commission on the Status of Women (CSW) should also include the two topics of discussion for the commission.
+Delegations represented on the Economic Commission for Europre (ECE) should also include the two topics of discussion for the commission.
+Delegations represented on the Security Council or Historical Security Councils should choose up to three topics they think are the most important for their respective council to discuss and include these in their position paper.
+If a delegation chooses to place a representative on the International Atomic Energy Agency (IAEA), a section for that committee should also be included.

-Format of Papers: One comprehensive position paper should be submitted online for each delegation, combining all of the Committees on which that delegation is seated.
-A sample position paper, along with full submission instructions, is available at AMUN's website: www.amun. org/sample-position-papers/.
+Format of Papers: One comprehensive position paper should be submitted online for each delegation, combining all of the committees on which that delegation is seated.
+A sample position paper, along with full submission instructions, is available at AMUN's website: www.amun.org/sample-position-papers/.

 The AMUN Secretariat will not judge the position papers other than to check for completeness and general germaneness.
-Position papers will be collected and organized by the AMUN Secretariat, posted on the AMUN website prior to Conference and then made available in the Home Government office for public perusal during the Conference.
+Position papers will be collected and organized by the AMUN Secretariat and posted on the AMUN website prior to conference.
 As public documents, position papers must conform to the standards laid out in AMUN's policy on plagiarism (see below).